tharunkumaar404/Modern-ChatRoom-App/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `This ChatRoom is hosted on Netlify with Admin Request the Credentials are generated and utilised to enter the chat room
+### `This ChatRoom is hosted on Netlify with Admin Request the Credentials are generated and utilised